Actor: History

 There were several secular plays staged in the Middle Ages, the earliest of which is The Play of the Greenwood by Adam de la Halle in 1276.
 It contains satirical scenes and folk material such as faeries and other supernatural occurrences.
 Farces also rose in popularity after the 13th century.
 At the end of the Late Middle Ages, professional actors began to appear in England and Europe.
 Richard III and Henry VII both maintained small companies of professional actors.
 Beginning in the mid-16th century, Commedia dell'arte troupes performed lively improvisational playlets across Europe for centuries.
 Commedia dell'arte was an actor-centred theatre, requiring little scenery and very few props.
 Plays were loose frameworks that provided situations, complications, and the outcome of the action, around which the actors improvised.
 The plays used stock characters.
 A troupe typically consisted of 13 to 14 members.
 Most actors were paid a share of the play's profits roughly equivalent to the sizes of their roles.

 Renaissance theatre derived from several medieval theatre traditions, such as the mystery plays, "morality plays", and the "university drama" that attempted to recreate Athenian tragedy.
 The Italian tradition of Commedia dell'arte, as well as the elaborate masques frequently presented at court, also contributed to the shaping of public theatre.
 Since before the reign of Elizabeth I, companies of players were attached to the households of leading aristocrats and performed seasonally in various locations.
 These became the foundation for the professional players that performed on the Elizabethan stage.

 The development of the theatre and opportunities for acting ceased when Puritan opposition to the stage banned the performance of all plays within London.
 Puritans viewed the theatre as immoral.
-The re-opening of the theatres in 1660 signaled a renaissance of English drama.
+The re-opening of the theatres in 1660 signalled a renaissance of English drama.
 English comedies written and performed in the Restoration period from 1660 to 1710 are collectively called "Restoration comedy".
 Restoration comedy is notorious for its sexual explicitness.
 At this point, women were allowed for the first time to appear on the English stage, exclusively in female roles.
 This period saw the introduction of the first professional actresses and the rise of the first celebrity actors.